lucmaki/MMA-Meta/README.md

 # MMA-Meta
 <img src="./readme_icon.png" width="720">

-(Image credit: Midjourney)
+Click HERE to access the blog.

 Data-oriented Storytelling about the Evolution of the MMA Meta.
 And, training a model to predict wins based on the past data of the 2 contestants.

-Click HERE to access it.